+A problem of a tennis shoulder can go further than just the shoulder.
+It can go into the spine and the elbow.
+This is not a new discovery.
 A paper (1) was published in the American Journal of Sports Medicine describing tennis shoulder as more than just a shoulder pain but as a chronic problem that could eventually lead to spine problems.
 This is what those researchers of nearly 50 years ago wrote: “(A) depression (droopy, slopped) of the exercised shoulder was found in skilled tennis players, and in other athletes employing the overhand motion.
 The deformity is attributed to stretching of the shoulder elevating muscles and hypertrophy of the extremity.
 Most symptoms were over the anterior (front) rotator cuff, and occurred on abduction of the arm.
 Shoulder depression results in a relative abduction and abduction causes impingement of the cuff.
 Shoulder droop may induce thoracic outlet syndrome and may simulate scoliosis in the athlete.”

 Over the years I have seen many athletes who have shoulder problems.
 Quite a few were tennis players.
 For most of these tennis players, their problems were that of the rotator cuff, the previously mentioned problems of impingement and unfortunately a lot of shoulder pain.
 For some, their shoulder pain extended into their neck.
 For others the problems of a droopy shoulder or one shoulder lower than the other was causing them significant back problems.
 But the problems can go even further.